Lost in Translation: Home media

-The DVD of Lost in Translation was released on February 3, 2004, and includes deleted scenes, a behind-the-scenes featurette, a conversation about the film featuring Murray and Coppola, and a music video for "City Girl", one of the original songs composed for the film by Kevin Shields.
+The DVD of Lost in Translation was released on February 3, 2004 by Universal Studios Home Video, and includes deleted scenes, a behind-the-scenes featurette, a conversation about the film featuring Murray and Coppola, and a music video for "City Girl", one of the original songs composed for the film by Kevin Shields.
 Wanting to capitalize on the publicity surrounding Lost in Translations presence at the Academy Awards, Focus Features made the unusual move of releasing the film on home media while it was still screening in theaters, immediately after its Oscar nominations were announced.
 The strategy was seen as risky, as the industry was generally concerned that theatrical revenues could be harmed by early home video release.
 Lost in Translation ultimately earned nearly $5 million from its first five days of video rentals and sold one million retail copies during its first week of release.
 Early returns showed it was the second-best selling DVD during this period while the film screened in 600 theaters and box office revenues dropped 19% from the previous week, which Variety described as "relatively modest".
 Focus credited the performance to positive word of mouth and cited the marketing for the film on both media as helpful for whichever platform consumers chose.

 Lost in Translation was later released on the now-obsolete HD DVD format on May 29, 2007, and on Blu-ray on December 7, 2010.
-In June 2023, Kino Lorber announced it would release the film on Ultra HD Blu-ray, but they cancelled the release in early 2025, saying "it was becoming [a] very complicated release with lots of people to please."
+In June 2023, Kino Lorber announced it would release the film on Ultra HD Blu-ray, but the release was cancelled in early 2025, with a post on Kino Lorber's X account saying, "it was becoming [a] very complicated release with lots of people to please."